Webdev-DavidM/GetGroundProject/README.md

 # Overview

+This application makes a API request to a server and gets a large number of books data which is displayed to the user.

 # Features

+- The user can search for a particular book
+- The user can choose which a page to display, each page shows 10 books and there are 400 page ( 4000 books )

 # Technology

 - React class based components
 - State management using Redux
 - UI created using Material UI
+- Axios API requests using Redux Thunk

 # To run locally